louislivi/SMProxy/docs/en/README.md

 ## Why This

-For early design reasons, PHP does not have a native connection pool.
-So the number of database connections will be easily increasing and reaching the maximum when we got lots of requests.
+For prior design reasons, PHP does not have a native connection pool.
+So the number of database connections will be quickly increasing and reaching the maximum when we got lots of requests.
-Using one of many database middlewares like Mycat will cause some limitations, e.g. batch inserts.
-And it's also too heavy in most cases.
+Using one of many database middlewares like Mycat cause some limitations, e.g., batch inserts.
+Also, it's too heavy in most cases.
 So we created SMProxy using 100% PHP + Swoole, which only supports connection pool and read/write separation, but much more lightweight.
 Not like Mycat, we're trying to build SMProxy with Swoole Coroutine to schedule HandshakeV10 packet forwarding, so we don't have to parse all SQL packets.
 That really makes SMProxy more stable and reliable.